 The Morningstar Broad Fee Level data point compares the fund's net expense ratio to the net expense ratio of all the other funds within its Morningstar Category.

-8 Risk Statistic Definitions: Standard Deviation measures the volatility of the Fund’s returns.
+7 Risk Statistic Definitions: Standard Deviation measures the volatility of the Fund’s returns.
 Sharpe Ratio uses the Fund’s standard deviation and average excess return over the risk-free rate to determine reward per unit of risk.
 Statistics for periods less than one year are not annualized.
+Risk statistics are relative to the ICE BofA U.S. Corporate & High Yield Index.